Artemas-Muzanenhamo/simple-nodejs-app/Readme.md

 Notice if you try to run `gulp` it will say that there is no gulpfile found.
 So you'll need to create a gulpfile that is called:
 `gulpfile.js`

+## What is WireDep

+* Wires Bower dependencies to your source code.
+* Installed via NPM.